MicrosoftDocs/power-platform/power-platform/guidance/coe/microsoftteams-governance.md

 1. Open the *Admin | Weekly Clean Up of Microsoft Teams environments* flow and save a copy.
 1. Change what environments are marked for deletion by looking at the condition.

-Team owners will receive a notification that there environment has been deleted.
+Team owners will receive a notification that their environment has been deleted.

 ![Team owner receives notification](media/teams-2.png "Team owner receives notification")

-In addition to the automatic cleanup, admins also need to monitor how Microsoft Teams are used - a [Microsoft Teams environments](power-bi-monitor.md) report has been created in the CoE Starter Kit dashboard.
+In addition to the automatic cleanup, admins can also monitor how Microsoft Teams are used - a [Microsoft Teams environments](power-bi-monitor.md) report has been created in the CoE Starter Kit dashboard.

 The **Microsoft Teams environments** page shows you how many environments, environment makers, and apps and flows in Microsoft Teams environments you have.